 For the Amiga version, you best use the Ubiquitous Amiga Emulator (UAE) in original Amiga 500 mode with 512k RAM.
 You can connect 4 gamepads/joysticks simultaneously to the system, providing all 4 human players with their own game controller.
 This is actually the nicest way to play the game when everybody sits on a sofa in front of a TV.
 It is also possible to play this version via the internet by using the Kaillera client.

 For the MS-DOS version, you most easily use DOSBox.
 The DOS version has a slightly smoother colour palette making it a tiny bit nicer to look at.
 It also has a very subtle addition in gameplay by featuring a second fish (Subtrade‘s equivalent to the mountain wampus) which cost you a fine if you capture it instead of the correct fish (called Wanda in the game).
-Regrettably, you can only connect 2 gamespads/joysticks simulaneously.
-So, the third and the forth player have to use the keyboard, just like in M.U.L.E. on the C64.
+Unlike the Amiga version, you can only connect 2 gamespads/joysticks simulaneously.
+So, the third and the fourth player have to use the keyboard, just like in M.U.L.E. on the C64.

 Gameplay & gameplay comparison with Atari/Commodore M.U.L.E.

 Subtrade is quite similar to the original M.U.L.E.
 So, I will only briefly outline the general gameplay and focus on the differences.
 Like M.U.L.E. it is about four colonists trying to build an economy on the planet IRATA.
 A game consists of twelve turns.
 Each turn consists of four phases: a land grant (and possibly land auctions), a development turn, a production phase and trading of the goods.
 Some goods are needed to run your production, others are predominantly used for making money.
 While the development phase is played individually, all other phases are played simultaneously by the players.
 The richest player at the end of the twelfth turn is the winner.